TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

     pip install requests
 ```

-> [!Note]
+> [!Important]
 > These instructions are not as verbose as the parent task because students are expected to be familiar with Bash, Flask & SQLite3.
-The focus of the instructions is to model how to incrementally build and test an API and PWA.
+The focus of the API instructions are to model how to incrementally build and test an API.
+The focus of the PWA instructions are how to use the [Bootstrap](https://getbootstrap.com/) frontend framework to rapidly prototype an enhanced UI/UX frontend.

 ## Instructions for building the API